karkman/Arcobacter_project/README.md

 anvi-run-workflow -w pangenomics -c config.json
 ```

-Then it can be visualised interactively.
+Then it can be visualised interactively (this won't work using the web browser).

 ```bash
 cd pangenomics/03_PAN